MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

 ## AnimationEvents

-Using AnimationEvents is similar to using UnityEvents; instead of pointing to *ScriptMachine.TriggerUnityEvent*, an AnimationEVent points to *ScriptMachine.TriggerAnimationEvent*.
-For this example, we'll use the [ScienceBuilding sample](../getting-started/samples/science-building.md) contained in the Mesh Toolkit, which is already set up with assets you can use.
+You can increase the power of animation clips With AnimationEvents, which allow you to call a function from a clip at a specific point in time, or a specific frame, that you specify.
+Using AnimationEvents is similar to using UnityEvents; instead of pointing to *ScriptMachine.TriggerUnityEvent*, an AnimationEvent points to *ScriptMachine.TriggerAnimationEvent*.
+For this example, we'll use the [ScienceBuilding sample](../getting-started/samples/science-building.md) that's contained in the Mesh Toolkit and is already set up with assets you can use.
+We'll work with an animation clip where a robot points to an informational popup; we'll insert an AnimationEvent into the clip that causes the **Console** to display a message when the robot points.
+We're keeping this simple for learning purposes but you can use AnimationEvents to trigger a range of effects, sounds, or other actions during an animation.

 1. Open the *ScienceBuilding* project, and then open the *ScienceBuilding* scene.
 1. Dock the **Console** window to the right of the **Scene** window so that you can see both simultaneously.
 1. In the **Hierarchy**, search for and then select the *ReceptionBot* GameObject.

     **TIP**: To easily find *ReceptionBot*, type "bot" in the **Hierarchy** search box.

 1. Move the cursor over the **Scene** window and then press F on your keyboard to zoom in close to *ReceptionBot*.
 You may need to adjust the view further in order to see *ReceptionBot* more clearly.

 ### Copy ReceptionBot's animation

-1. In the **Inspector**, navigate to the **Animation** component and then note that the component contains an animation named *ReceptionBot_clip*.
-This animation causes *ReceptionBot* to point to various info dialog pop-ups around it.
-However, this animation is set to read-only, which means you won't be able to add an AnimationEvent to it.
-Let's copy it and then use the editable copy.
+1. In the **Inspector**, navigate to the **Animation** component.

+    Note that the component contains an animation named *ReceptionBot_clip*.
+This animation causes *ReceptionBot* to point to various info dialogs that pop up around it.
+However, the animation is set to read-only, which means you won't be able to add an AnimationEvent to it.
+To get around this, we can copy it and then use the editable copy.

 1. In the **Project** window, search for "reception."
 This will return a list that includes **ReceptionBot_clip**.

     **IMPORTANT**: There are two items in the list with the name "ReceptionBot_clip."
-One is an .FBX file, and the other is an animation.
-Make sure you select the animation before proceeding with the next step of copying.
-You can confirm this by selecting an item and then viewing the full name in the status bar at the bottom of the window to ensure that it has the *.anim* extension.
+One is an .FBX file, and the other is the  animation clip we're interested in.
+Make sure you select the *animation clip*, not the .FBX file, before proceeding with the next step of copying.
+You can confirm that you've selected the right item by viewing its full name in the status bar at the bottom of the window and ensuring that it has the *.anim* extension.

     ![Screenshot of the two similarly named items with the correct one to copy outlined in red.](../../media/enhance-your-environment/unityevents/016-anim-copy.png)

-1. Select the correct **ReceptionBot_clip** and then press Ctrl + D to copy it.
+1. Select the **ReceptionBot_clip** animation clip and then press Ctrl + D to copy it.
 1. Rename the copy "ReceptionBot_clip_copy."
 1. In the **Hierarchy**, search for and then select the *ReceptionBot* GameObject.
 1. In the **Inspector**, navigate to the **Animation** component and note that it currently points to **ReceptionBot_clip**.
-1. Drag the **ReceptionBot_clip_copy** from the **Project** folder and then drop it in the **Animation** component's **Animation** property, replacing the previous animation clip.
+1. Drag **ReceptionBot_clip_copy** from the **Project** folder and then drop it in the **Animation** component's **Animation** property, replacing the previous animation clip.

     ![Screenshot of the animation copy in ReceptionBot's Animation component.](../../media/enhance-your-environment/unityevents/017-drag-anim-copy-clip.png)